marcoalopez/Jupyter4DICe/README.md

 # Jupyter4DICe
 _This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2021/05/3

+> Important: At present, this project is in a pre-alpha state and the Jupyter notebooks are not yet ready.
+Please be patient, they will be available soon.

 ## What is this?

 [Jupyter4DICe](https://github.com/marcoalopez/Jupyter4DICe) is a series of [Jupyter notebooks](https://jupyter.org/) written in Python for post-processing digital image correlation (DIC) data, in particular for DIC processing data obtained with the open-source digital image correlation tool [DICe](https://github.com/dicengine/dice).
 Although the DICe tool already produces a file that can be viewed directly with a visualisation application called Paraview, the use of Jupyter notebooks has two main advantages over this approach: